oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 		- [ ] Create `AccountController` Constructor
 			- This constructor should accept two parameters, the first of type `UserManager<ApplicationUser>`, the second of type `signInManager<ApplicationUser>`
 			- This constructor should set each of the private readonly properties using the parameter of the same type
-		- [ ] Add public property
-			- This should have a public property of type `string` named `ErrorMessage` (both the getter and setter should be public)
 	- [ ] Create Register Functionality
 		- [ ] Create Register Model
 			- Inside the `Models/AccountViewModels` folder create a new model `RegisterViewModel` (You will need to create the AccountViewModels folder)